Joleon Lescott: Wolverhampton Wanderers

 His first-team debut for Wolverhampton Wanderers came as a 17-year-old in the 2000–01 season against Sheffield Wednesday at Molineux on 13 August 2000.
 At the end of his first season, Lescott was named the Supporters' Young Player of the Year by the Wolves fans; an award he also won in the subsequent 2001–02 season.

 Lescott started to become a regular fixture in the Wolves team.
 During the 2002–03 season he missed only one league match and played in each of the club's FA Cup fixtures.
-He was a member of the team that beat Sheffield United 3–0 at the Millennium Stadium in the 2003 First Division play-off Final to win promotion to the Premier League for the 2003–04 season.
+He was a member of the team that beat Sheffield United 3–0 at the Millennium Stadium in the 2003 First Division play-off final to win promotion to the Premier League for the 2003–04 season.

-Despite Wolves gaining promotion, Lescott along with Matt Murray was unable to participate in the 2003–04 season due to knee surgery, preventing him from competing in the Premier League.
+Despite Wolves gaining promotion, Lescott was unable to participate in the 2003–04 season due to knee surgery, preventing him from competing in the Premier League.
 Wolves were subsequently relegated and, upon completing his rehabilitation, Lescott returned to compete in the Championship.

 In October 2005, Lescott agreed a two-and-a-half-year extension to his contract at Wolves.
 At the conclusion of the 2005–06 season, he was named in the Championship PFA Team of the Year.